Study Abroad and International Opportunities

 The best way to experience a foreign culture?
 Live it.
-With programs in thirty-four countries—including Costa Rica, Japan, Australia, and Ghana—you can make new friends, gain a new perspective, and create the international experience that's right for you.
+With programs in over forty countries—including Costa Rica, Japan, Australia, and Ghana—you can make new friends, gain a new perspective, and create the international experience that's right for you.
 There are semester-long, year-long, and summer programs available.
-Or, you can study railroad engineering, geology, or foreign policy through faculty-led programs in places such as Finland, Kenya, and Estonia.
+Or, you can study railroad engineering, geology, or foreign policy through faculty-led programs in places such as Finland, England, and Estonia.

 Tuition charges are often the same as what you’d pay at Michigan Tech.
 Plus, you’ll have the opportunity to apply for a number of scholarships specifically aimed at international learning experiences.